cornerpirate/JS2PDFInjector/README.md

 Follow the steps below to create your PDF:

-* Execute the jar in the "dist" folder.
+* Execute the jar in the "target" folder.
 * If no command line arguments are provided "usage" instructions will be provided
 * Then it will open a GUI prompt that asks you to point it at a PDF file.
 * Select the PDF file you would like to inject in to.